krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 Attempt 1: we can try to express $\vec{x}$ by listing off which building blocks it contains and which ones it doesn't.
 Like, $\vec{x} = \{b_1, b_3, b_5\}$.
 </div>

 Not a crazy idea.
 But we immediately run into a wall: if we have only a finite number of basis elements, then we can only express a finite number of vectors.
 In particular, if we're only adding basis elements, then we can express at most $2^n$ vectors with this scheme.
 Even if we invent a symbol for subtraction, like $\vec{x} = b_1 - b_2$, that still only gives us $3^n$ possibilities - way too finite.
+How will we ever express all of the possible rotations of a 3D shape with just a _finite_ number of vectors?
+No, this won't do.

 ![meme of Asuka saying 'pathetic' from Evangelion](/assets/images/posts/linear-algebra-1.jpg "This isn't xkcd.
 You're not going to get me to be witty twice in one go.")